-What I usually do is include a product roadmap with clear milestones every month.
+You’d want the developers to be able to see the bigger picture and be fully aligned with your vision for the product.
+I recommend creating a product roadmap with clear milestones every month.
 A product roadmap is a visual representation of how you see your product or application evolve through time.
 It helps to have this as guide for the development team when planning their execution strategy.

 4. Be careful with requirements changes